idaholab/moose/modules/tensor_mechanics/doc/content/source/bcs/DisplacementAboutAxis.md

 A Function is required to prescribe the total rotation of the `DisplacementAboutAxis` boundary condition application to the mesh.
 Either the name of another function defined elsewhere or a parsed function is used as the argument for the `function` input parameter in the `DisplacementAboutAxis` block.
 In this example, a parsed function is used.
-The input parameter `incremental` allows to use an incremental rotation.
+The input parameter `angular_velocity` allows to use an angular velocity instead of a total rotation angle.

 !syntax parameters /BCs/DisplacementAboutAxis